vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 ##### Jerri's List
 - It is a list of 5 addresses of local businesses and 5 alphanumeric character sequences.
 	- Cornerstore in Eastside (TR), Wellness with Gillie at the bottom of Seabright (BR), 515 Kitchen and Cocktails (TL), Picnic Basket at the Boardwalk (BL), Marianne's Ice Cream (T)
 	- You can trace a star with the 5 locations.
+If tracing all the arson locations, it creates a pentagram.
 	- The code is a password.
 Using the code will send someone out to confirm.
 ##### Andrew Scott's Map
 - There's a map with 5 locations circled (Water St Shop, Berkeley Way House, Cleveland Ave House, Cedar St Restaurant, Pacific Ave Station).
 They believe that these places are where Fireside meets up and stores their equipment.
 	- Cleveland Ave House is crossed out.
 Someone (Vince) has already been chosen and sent to burn it.

+##### Blackjack
+- These 5 addresses on Jerri's List are the LAST 5 addresses.

 #### Scenes
 ##### The Picnic Basket
 - Andrew has a map of Santa Cruz with 5 locations circled: Cleveland Ave, Pacific Ave, Cedar St, Water St,  and Berkeley Way